 a) that ITU-T is playing an important role in resolving new and emerging issues arising from the changing global international telecommunication/information communication technology environment;

 b) that all Member States as well as ITU-T Sector Members should have the opportunity to contribute to further work on the ITR,

+noting

+a) that several WTSA resolutions addresses various aspects of the topics covered by the ITRs;

+b) that ITU-T study groups have actively developed and continue to develop Recommendations related to the ITRs,

 resolves to instruct the Director of the Telecommunication Standardization Bureau

-1 to undertake the necessary activities within the Director's field of competence in order to fully implement Resolution 146 (Rev. Busan, 2014) and Council Resolution 1379;

-2 to submit the result of these activities to EG-ITR,
+1 to undertake the necessary activities within the Director's field of competence in order to fully implement Resolution 146 (Rev. Busan, 2014) and Council Resolution 1379 (Modified, 2023) and to submit the result of these activities to EG-ITR;

+2 from the perspective of the ITU-T, to participate in activities of EG-ITRs by identifying areas for improvement while considering impacts of new and emerging technologies,

-instructs the Telecommunication Standardization Advisory Group
+instructs the Telecommunication Standardization Advisory Group and study groups

-to provide advice to the Director of the Telecommunication Standardization Bureau consistent with Resolution 146 (Rev. Busan, 2014) and Council Resolution 1379,
+to provide advice to the Director of the Telecommunication Standardization Bureau consistent with Resolution 146 (Rev. Busan, 2014) and Council Resolution 1379 (Modified, 2023), on ways of enhancing the current ITRs and propose topics to be introduced in future ITRs,

 invites Member States and Sector Members